 Recipient of the Kronberg Academy’s Landgraf von Hessen Prize and a laureate of the Fondation Gautier Capuçon, Canadian cellist Michael Song has garnered recognition for uncompromising depth and sheer command of the instrument.

-Song performs on a 1723 Domenico Montagnana cello, and a bow by Jean Pierre Marie Persoit.
+Song performs on a 1723 Domenico Montagnana cello and a bow by Jean Pierre Marie Persoit.

-Biography current as of June 2025.
+Biography current as of February 2026.

 This biography shall not be published with any changes.
 For biographies in French or German, please contact michaelsongcello.com